francocamila/francocamila/README.md

 ## 🤖 What I am doing

 - 🌱 I’m currently learning about Natural Language Processing, Flutter and Vue.js.
-- 💬 Ask me about science fiction, cyberpunk and dystopian books.
+- 💬 Ask me about science fiction, cyberpunk and dystopian novels.
 Also, Compressive Sensing :)

 ## 📬 Find me :)